worachot-n/contrastive-learning-bart/README.md

-# TL-BART
+# Contrastive Learning in BART model
-Topic Guide and Length Control in BART model
+use contrastive loss in BART training